Elite Representation Committed to Your Best Outcome Schedule a Free Consultation

 Maryland law recognizes different types of assault and battery charges based on the severity of the incident:

 • First-degree assault.
 This type of assault occurs when a person intentionally causes or attempts to cause serious physical harm to another person or uses a firearm when assaulting the alleged victim.
 When classifying assault and battery charges, Maryland law defines serious physical harm as an injury that can cause death or permanent damage.
-First-degree assault is a felony punishable by no more than 25 years in prison.
+First-degree assault is a felony punishable by up to 25 years in prison.

 • Reckless endangerment.
 Reckless endangerment often falls into the category of assault and battery charges.
-This type of offense is defined as placing another person at risk of serious injury or death or discharging a firearm from a motor vehicle.
+This type of offense is defined as placing another person at risk of serious injury or death or discharging a firearm in the vicinity of the alleged victim.
 Reckless endangerment is a misdemeanor punishable by up to five years in prison.

 Possible Penalties

 Maryland takes assault and battery cases very seriously.
-Penalties for assault and battery typically include incarceration and fines.
+Penalties for assault and battery usually includes incarceration, probation and fines.
 Penalties may vary depending on three primary factors:

 1. The defendant’s prior criminal history;